-The quality of the service you receive falls.
-As does the speed in which he reacts to your problems.
-It's likely that he'll also stop doing the proactive work for you, because one person simply cannot service a large number of clients properly.
+The quality of the service you receive falls, as does the speed in which he reacts to your problems.
+It's possible he'll stop doing the proactive work for you, because one person simply cannot service many clients properly.

-Yes you pay more for a larger business with an office, team and all the tools.
-But you also know that they're set up to keep service levels high, no matter how many clients they take on.
+Yes, you pay more for a larger business with an office, team and all the tools, but you also know that they're set up to keep service levels high, no matter how many clients they take on.